 Have a great day!

 After you send you first email, wait for a response back.
 If you don’t get one within a few days, move on and email the next blogger.
-If you do get a response, build up the relationship by commenting on their blog and even shooting them an email with some more ideas on how they can improve their content, blog design, or anything else that you can think of.
+If you do get a response, build the relationship by commenting on that blogger’s blog and even shooting him or her an email with some more ideas on how the blogger can improve his or her content, blog design, or anything else that you can think of.

-Finally after a few back and forth emails, you should shoot them an email like this:
+Finally, after a few back and forth emails, you should shoot the blogger an email like this:

-When you get a quick moment I would love to get your feedback on my website, kissmetrics.com, as it would really mean a lot to me.
-And if you like it, feel free and share it with your blog readers.
+When you get a quick moment, I would love to get your feedback on my website kissmetrics.com as it would really mean a lot to me.
+And if you like it, feel free to share it with your blog readers.